lplp8899/Double-Model-Adaptive-Estimation/README.md

 This is the code for the following journal paper:

-P. Lu, E. van Kampen, C. C. de Visser, Q. P. Chu Framework for state and unknown input estimation of linear time-varying systems Automatica, 2016(73), 145-154
+P. Lu, E. van Kampen, C. C. de Visser, Q. P. Chu Framework for state and unknown input estimation of linear time-varying systems.
+Automatica, 2016(73), 145-154

-### This method can cope with the state and unknown input estimation when the existence condition of unknown input Kalman filters or unknown input observers does not hold.
+This method can cope with the state and unknown input estimation when the existence condition of unknown input Kalman filters or unknown input observers does not hold.

 # Usage